-- · Create a connectivity dashboard showing the rate of improvements, including mode share, usage and number of miles of bike/ped improvements constructed. - · Hire a staff person dedicated to overseeing bicycle and pedestrian improvements by 2023.
+- Create a connectivity dashboard showing the rate of improvements, including mode share, usage and number of miles of bike/ped improvements constructed by 2024. - Hire a staff person dedicated to overseeing bicycle and pedestrian improvements by 2023.
+Without additional staffing, several of the performance measures may not be accomplished on time.